osprey-dcs/dp-jal/README.md

 - Annotations Service (current development)

 Also contains utilities and resources for manipulating and processing data.

+#### NOTE: Naming Conventions
+The JAL library was initially in repository `dp-api-common` which was misleading.
+The naming convention evolved from `dp-api-common` to `dp-api-java` to `dp-jal`.
+The code base within the repository is also evolving for consistency.
+Many classes are prefixed with `Dp` to indicate reliance on, or specifics to, the Data Platform.
+Some classes are being renamed with prefix `Jal` to indicate that they are specific to the Java API Library for the Data Platform.

 ## API Library Build
 The Java API Library source and resources are available from the online repository [dp-api-java](https://github.com/osprey-dcs/dp-api-common).
 The library should be downloaded into an appropriate location within the client host platform.
 The Java API Library is then built as a ##Maven## project with all build parameters in the `pom.xml` file within the installation directory.